drguildo/sjm.io/content/blog/oauth.md

 +++
-title = "OAuth for the Confused" description = "A guide to OAuth 1.0a." date = 2017-08-28T12:13:41+01:00
+title = "OAuth for the Confused" date = 2017-08-28T12:13:41+01:00
-categories = ["Tutorials", "Programming"] tags = ["OAuth", "Authentication", "HTTP"]
+description = "A guide to OAuth 1.0a."
 +++

 While working on some code recently I ended up learning far more about